400-000-000/jaded/content/about.md

 - Game Development
 - Web Development and Design

 _**Remember:** The legal “co-op” designation does not mean that 1) all co-ops are committed to democracy internally or 2) committed to a more democratic community and/or world.
-In addition to the quality of what groups are bringing to our network, collective commitment to direct democracy both internally (within respective groups) and externally (within wider communities and society) is what we are most concerned with gauging._
+In addition to the quality of what groups are bringing to our network, collective commitment to direct democracy both internally (within respective groups) and externally (within wider communities and society) is what we are most concerned with._

 ## Notes on Financing